Former McLouth Steel Corp Site Corrective Action Information

-The Michigan Department of Environmental Quality (MDEQ) is the lead agency overseeing environmental clean-up activities, also called corrective action, occurring at the 76-acre northern portion of the site owned by RTRR.
-The MDEQ will use the information collected during the first phase of the corrective action to help determine if additional corrective action is needed.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) is the lead agency overseeing environmental clean-up activities, also called corrective action, occurring at the 76-acre northern portion of the site owned by RTRR.
+EGLE will use the information collected during the first phase of the corrective action to help determine if additional corrective action is needed.

 How to Stay Connected

 Subscribe to the U.S. EPA mailing list for updates related to the southern portion of the site.
 Subscribe to the EGLE mailing list to receive updates related to the northern portion of the site.
 For more information, you can read reports and documents published by the U.S. EPA.

 Work Plans for Northern Portion Available for Public Comment

 The public is invited to comment on the work plans for the Riverview-Trenton Railroad portion of the site.
 Visit the Northern Portion Corrective Action page for more information.